Zlorthishen/Really_Dark_Skies/README.md

 # Really Dark Skies
-A supplemental, community supported, mod for Cataclysm: Bright Nights, taking inspiration from XCOM 2, Half Life 2, the movie Skyline (not the sequels) and other similar 'alien invasion' media, as well as Harlan Ellison's short story "I Have No Mouth, and I Must Scream" to present a brutal game of survival against an alien expeditionary force.
+A supplemental, community supported, mod for Cataclysm - Bright Nights, taking inspiration from XCOM 2, Half Life 2, the movie Skyline (not the sequels) and other similar 'alien invasion' media, as well as Harlan Ellison's short story "I Have No Mouth, and I Must Scream" to present a brutal game of survival against an alien expeditionary force.

 # Takeaway Features
 NOTE: Really Dark Skies is *much* more difficult than vanilla Bright Nights, and is only recommended for players who have a lot experience under their belt, and players that move to love to add as many additional mods as possible.